 I also made a batch of these almond cookies where instead of rolling in powdered sugar, I did a thumbprint before baking, and then as soon as they came out of the oven, I spoon-filled the hole with the different jams that we carry in our e-pantry.
 When the cookies cooled, the jam was stuck to the cookie.
 The first batch of almond thumbprint cookies got filled with Triple Berry Jam.
 This jam is one of my all time favorite jams because it’s a triple taste of my three favorite flavors: cherry, raspberry, and strawberry.
 Blended perfectly together, this jam from Emily G’s is one of our customer favorites too.
 Combining the almond thumbprint cookies with this jam was like going to heaven.

-Christmas is the time for giving, so I also made some of the almond thumbprint cookies with two of Carlos’s favorite jams which are Pear Honey Jam and Fig Pomegranate Jam, and another one of my favorites Spiced Sour Cherry Spread.
+Christmas is the time for giving, so I also made some of the almond thumbprint cookies with two of Carlos’s favorite jams which are Pear Honey Jam and Organic Fig Marmalade by Navarino Icons, and another one of my favorites, Cherry Chai Jam.

 This Christmas cookie is so versatile because you can use any of your favorite jams in the center of the thumbprint and give the cookies your own favorite flavors.
 For another type of Thumbprint cookie, try Walnut Macaroon Thumbprint Cookies with Fig Preserves.

 The only problem with this almond thumbprint cookie is that you need to make A LOT!
 Last year I made them two weeks before Christmas, and on Christmas Eve I was in the kitchen making another batch because Carlos and I ate them all before Christmas!!…. and I knew well enough not to show up at my mom’s house without them.